 In a large bowl, mix together the ricotta cheese, egg, and half of the Italian shredded cheese.
 You could use a lowfat ricotta cheese for this, but I’d recommend a full fat Italian shredded cheese since it will melt better.
 Instead of Italian shredded cheese, you could substitute mozzarella.

 Add the alfredo sauce and pesto sauce to the filling.
-For the alfredo sauce, you can use a store-bought, but Homemade Alfredo Sauce is sooo much better.
+For the alfredo sauce, you can use a store-bought, but my homemade Alfredo Sauce is sooo much better.
+Or you could also try my Alfredo Sauce with Cream Cheese.
 Also for the pesto, you can use a store-bought version or make your own.
 I used my Spinach Basil Pesto.
 Worked great!

 Both the alfredo sauce and pesto can be made ahead of time.
 Great to have a batch of both in the fridge for other recipes too!